 Large Frying Pan: I use this Cuisinart for most of my non cast iron cooking unless I am going with a stainless steel option, then I choose my All Clad.

-Slice the flank steak against the grain (the grain is the length of the steak the long wainto 1/4 inch think pieces and add it to a ziploc bag with the cornstarch.
+- Slice the flank steak against the grain (the grain is the length of the steak) the long way ¼ inch think pieces and add it to a ziploc bag with the cornstarch.

-Press the steak around in the bag making sure each piece is fully coated with cornstarch and leave it to sit while you make the sauce.
+- Press the steak around in the bag making sure each piece is fully coated with cornstarch and leave it to sit.